top of page

 BIO

 Barbara Houston’s creative practice is based in Bonavista, Newfoundland.
 Born in Saskatchewan Houston was influenced by Modernist Art on the Prairies and landscape painting as expression of place and belonging.
-From the Prairies to Parson’s School of Design in New York City, design to fine art; holding degrees in Environmental Studies and Architecture from the the University of Manitoba, she paused her award winning design firm based in Vancouver and studied Fine Arts at Emily Carr Institute of Art + Design.
+From the Prairies to Parson’s School of Design in New York City, design to fine art; holding degrees in Environmental Studies and Master of Architecture from the the University of Manitoba, she paused her award winning design firm based in Vancouver and studied Fine Arts at Emily Carr Institute of Art + Design.
 Returning to design and a myriad of other vocations, she gathered momentum, collecting skills and observations to create space and discover opportunity.

 The catalyst to her creative practice was a cross country journey which found her in Newfoundland, moving to Bonavista in 2019 establishing BarbaraHouston ArtStudio and adjoining Gallery + SHEEPSHoP which highlighted place based art, craft + design.